Heinz Kohut: Administrator in psychoanalysis

 Kohut was active in the American Psychoanalytic Association from the 1950s.
 He served on the board of the Journal of the American Psychoanalytic Association, and in a number of committees.
 But in the 1960s he rose to the top of this organization.
 First he was its secretary during 1961–62, then president-elect during 1962–63, and finally the president during 1964–65.
 This further cemented his friendship with Kurt and Ruth Eissler.
 Kurt Eissler was now one of the leading figures of the New York Psychoanalytic Society & Institute.
 He also became friends with Heinz Hartmann, who was a very important figure for him.

 The last of these positions meant an incredible amount of work, preparing all kinds of meetings and working in a number of committees, as well as putting out all kinds of bush fires within the association.
 There was, for example, a question of whether analysts should or could express publicly their views about the mental health of Barry Goldwater.

 Kohut was at the time very much a representative of traditional Freudian analysis, and he was very careful not to do anything that could have been interpreted as a departure from traditional views.
 He was also careful about "his reputation as the chosen one to provide leadership for the next generation of psychoanalysts."
 Much later he jokingly said that in the 1950s and early 1960s he was "Mr. Psychoanalysis."

-During this time Kohut became acquainted with everyone who mattered in psychoanalysis worldwide.
+During this time Kohut became acquainted with many of the major figures in psychoanalysis worldwide.
 For Kohut, the most important of these figures was Anna Freud.
 He first met her in 1964 in a meeting in Princeton.
 After that they were constantly writing to each other.